-877-BARTLETT (877-227-8538) or visit our website www.bartlett.com at some point during all this talk over the years about the importance of being future-oriented, leaders got the sense that they were the ones that had to be the visionaries.
+877-BARTLETT (877-227-8538) or visit our website www.bartlett.com the importance of being future-oriented, leaders got the sense that they were the ones that had to be the visionaries.
 Often with the encouragement of a lot of leadership developers, including us, leaders came to assume that if others expected them to be forward-looking, then they had to go off all alone into the wilderness, climb to the top of some mountain, sit in the lotus position, wait for a revelation, and then go out and announce to the world what they foresee.
 Leaders have assumed that it's their vision that matters, and if it's their vision then they have to create it.